 - pay off debt, make smart savings & build wealth

 Can you change your life and give yourself a better quality of life?
 Today we have the lovely Liz Melville, telling us about how she made a major change to her life, which has allowed her to have more freedom and choice.
-This post is part of a series of posts about Master Your Money,which will inspire you to change your life for the better.
+This post is part of a series of posts about finding the path to financial security,which will inspire you to change your life for the better.

 What do you do to make money?

 I’m a Facebook marketing specialist and earn my crust by teaching women entrepreneurs how to grow their online businesses profitably using Facebook.